-Seville Cathedral is the third-largest church in the world, behind St Peter's in Rome and St Paul's in London.
-This massive Gothic edifice took more than a century to build, after a group of religious fanatics decided in 1401 to build a church so wonderful that 'those who come after us will take us for madmen'.
+Seville Cathedral is one of the largest churches in the world, and its massive Gothic edifice took more than a century to build, after a group of religious fanatics decided in 1401 to build a church so wonderful that 'those who come after us will take us for madmen'.
 The cathedral was built on the site of the Almohad Mosque, demolished to make way for its construction.
-Known as La Giralda, the mosque was originally built in 1198 of which only a minaret remains.
+Known as La Giralda, the mosque was originally built in 1198, of which only a minaret remains.
 Today it's open to tourists.
 Along with the Alcazar and the Archivo de Indias, the cathedral has been declared a UNESCO World Heritage Site and is undoubtedly one of the highlights of a visit to Seville.
-The interior of the cathedral contains some marvellous sights in its 44 chapels.
-It is claimed that the remains of Christopher Columbus are here in a tomb dedicated to him, but there is some controversy over this.
-Artworks to be seen include gilded panels, glittering icons, and intricately carved altar pieces.
-The cathedral is imposing and quite overwhelming in its scope, but the intricate detail is also incredible.

 Alcazar is Seville's top attraction and one of the most famous in Spain.
 The complex is a UNESCO World Heritage Site and an undisputed architectural masterpiece.
 The site of Seville's Moorish palace has been occupied by the city's rulers since Roman times, and has been a favoured residence of Spanish kings since the Middle Ages.
 Established by the Moors as early as the 7th century, it was primarily built in the 1300s and has been added to and altered by successive occupants ever since.
 Of the early Christian additions, most notable is the colonnaded quadrangle of the Patio of the Maids.
-The palace is set in beautiful, extensive gardens where it is possible to picnic if you bring your own food.
-Otherwise, there is a small restaurant overlooking the gardens.
-Visitors should allow several hours to explore this spectacular palace complex.
+The palace is set in beautiful, extensive gardens where it is possible to picnic.

 A former Jewish ghetto, Santa Cruz in Seville is an enchanting maze of alleys, gateways, and courtyards.
 Every street corner has a romantic legend attached to it, with windowsills festooned with flowers and the fragrance of jasmine pervading the air.
 Santa Cruz is also bordered by the Alcazar, the Jardines de Murillo, and Santa Maria La Blanca, and can be reached via the Calle Rodrigo Caro.
-Some of the sights to look for are the Hospital de los Venerables, which contains Sevillian artworks; the beautiful mansions in the Calle Lope de Rueda; the Convent de San Jose, which boasts relics of Saint Teresa of Avila; and the Iglesia de Santa Maria la Blanca, which features Murillo's 'Last Supper'.
-Apart from many notable buildings, the neighbourhood is home to numerous quaint and quirky shops, art galleries, artisan workshops, hotels, guest houses, tapas bars, and restaurants, making it a tourists' paradise.
-Santa Cruz is also a favourite haunt for locals, and the area is fun to visit during the day and at night.
-Many walking tours of the district are available and joining one makes for a good introduction to Santa Cruz.
+Some of the sights to look for are the Hospital de los Venerables, which contains Sevillian artworks; the beautiful mansions in the Calle Lope de Rueda; and the Convent de San Jose, which boasts relics of Saint Teresa of Avila; and the Iglesia de Santa Maria la Blanca, which features Murillo's 'Last Supper'.

 Regarded as one of the loveliest parks in Europe, this half-mile area in southern Seville near the port, is planted with palms, orange trees, elms, and Mediterranean pines.
 Bright and beautiful flower beds vie for the eye with hidden bowers, ponds, pavilions, water features, and statues in this little paradise, which was designed in the 1920s and thus reflects a mix of Art Deco and Mudejar styling.
-The park was originally part of Seville's World Expo, which brought a burst of creative architecture and rejuvenation during the 1920s, and which included the redirection of the Guadalquivir River and the construction of some opulent buildings, like the stylish Guatemala building off the Paseo de la Palmera.
-Also fronting the park is the city's archaeological museum, focusing on the Romans and prehistory of the province of Seville.
-Near the park is the Royal Tobacco Factory (today part of the university), immortalised by the fictional operatic gypsy heroine Carmen, who is said to have worked there.
-Many of the buildings surrounding Maria Luisa Park are attractions in themselves.
-The park is a pleasant refuge for relaxation and a stroll, and a great place to have a picnic in Seville.
+The park was originally part of Seville's World Expo, which brought a burst of creative architecture and rejuvenation during the 1920s, and which included the redirection of the Guadalquivir River and the construction of some opulent buildings, such as the stylish Guatemala building off the Paseo de la Palmera.

 Seville has a mild Mediterranean climate, with warm, sunny summers and cool, mild, winters.
-The hottest months are July and August, with temperatures sometimes reaching a high of 99°F (37°C).
-Temperatures are, however, sometimes modified by cool sea breezes - a relief at the height of summer.
+The hottest months are July and August, with temperatures sometimes reaching a high of 99F (37C).
+Temperatures are, however, sometimes modified by cool sea breezes, which is a relief at the height of summer.

 Winter tends to have mixed sun and cloud and January is the coldest month.
 Autumn and winter are the wettest seasons, and September and October often bring heavy showers or thunderstorms.
 March, which is early spring, can also be a wet month, but showers are usually followed by sunny periods.
 Seville receives hardly any rain during the hot summer months.